claresudbery/clare-wiki-ably/pages/coding/tools/flutter/firebase-security-rules.md

   - In this case, some or all of the following will fix it:
   - Restart the emulator
     - You might also need to kill it with `pkill -f "firebase/emulators"`
+    - I have this set up as an alias called `killf`
   - Run the tests without any calls to `clearFirestoreData`
   - Run the tests with calls to `clearFirestoreData` in `after` only (not in `beforeEach`)